successible/cleanslate/README.md

 5. You can now log in at your static website (Step #2) with that credential.

 > Note: Clean Slate was built around delegating authentication to Firebase.
 Firebase is a very secure authentication service maintained by Google.
 It is our default recommendation for any instance of Clean Slate with more than a few users.
 Consult the appendix for how to set up Firebase with Clean Slate.
 However, Firebase is too complex for the most common hosting scenario.
 That scenario is a privacy conscious user who wants to host Clean Slate for individual or family use.
-We created the default authentication system (`authId`) was created for them.
+We created the default authentication system (`authId`) for them.
 The `authId` system is incredibly simple.
 There is no username or password.
 Clean Slate does not even require a server that can send email.
 Instead, Clean Slate uses very long tokens (uuid4) stored as plain text in the database.
 Because each token is very long and generated randomly, they are very secure.
 And if you ever need to change the value of the `authId`, you can just use the Hasura Console.
 If you would rather not use the `authId` system, you will need to use Firebase instead.

 ## How to contribute to Clean Slate